andreipintica/Linux-On-Azure/rhel-on-azure-handsonlab/README.md

 * [Deleting resource groups](cleanup.md)

-By cleaning up you also save our money and help us organize these trainings in the future as well.
-Thank you!
+By cleaning up you also save our money.

 ----
 Contact